 ** We do not accept friends or teaching colleagues as references**

-- If your application is in process please provide a screen shot of the application, including the drop down menu of outstanding documents
+- TCB (Teacher Certification Branch) Certificate.
+If your application is in process, provide a screen shot of the application including the list of outstanding documents

 HOW TO APPLY:

-1. Register on Make a Future: http://www.makeafuture.ca/ and create a profile under the Category "Teachers, Principals & Superintendents"
+1. Register on Make a Future: http://www.makeafuture.ca/.
+Create a profile under "Teachers, Principals & Superintendents"

-2. Click on Job Postings the click Search
+2. Click on Job Postings then click Search

-3. Select the Job you would like to apply for
+3. Select the job you are qualified for

 4. Answer the job posting questions then click Apply